-The question becomes are you simply overindulging or beginning to hurt you and those around you?
-There are a few questions you should ask yourself if you feel like you are losing control in certain areas of your life.
+There are a few questions you should ask yourself if you feel that you are losing control in certain areas of your life, including the following:

 - Do you feel guilty about your substance abuse or behaviors?

-- Is your substance abuse or other activities affecting your life, loved ones, or your work?
+- Is your substance abuse or other activities adversely affecting your health, livelihood, and those around you?